-And yet loss of human life was very small.
+And yet loss of human life was relatively small.
 Only 130 people were killed.
-AEIC said the low death rate was:
+The UAF Alaska Earthquake Center said the low death rate was:

 … due to low population density, the time of day and the fact that it was a holiday, and the type of material used to construct many buildings (wood).